-The 2017-18 Training Workshop Programme for Scotland sees the final 2 workshops taking place at the Novotel Hotel in Glasgow on 6 February 2018.
-One of the workshops is a recent and popular addition to the programme and tho other one a modified version of an old favourite returning to this year's programme after a brief absence:
+The 2017-18 Workshop Programme for Scotland sees the final two workshops taking place at the Novotel Hotel in Glasgow on 6 February 2018.
+One of the workshops is a recent and popular addition to the programme and the other is a modified version of an old favourite returning to this year's programme after a brief absence:

 The Use and Abuse of Planning Conditions and Section 75 Obligations